lovelysystems/lovely-editor/src/components/oyez-editor/README.md

 }]
 ```

-Other components of the OyezEditor (eg. EditorQuill) will use the properties from `blockConfig`
+Other components of the LovelyEditor (eg. EditorQuill) will use the properties from `blockConfig`
 to customize their behaviour (eg. use a custom toolbar).

 #### onChange

-The `onChange` property emits every change that happens inside the OyezEditor.
+The `onChange` property emits every change that happens inside the LovelyEditor.
 It
 can look like this:

 ```js